-Having a high-performing team can make or break your business.
-High-performing teams can tackle problems more efficiently and enhance productivity and creativity.
-Whether you’re leading a high-performing team or working on one, you’ll be sure to notice increased morale in the workplace and a better decision-making process.
-The effects of a high-performing team can pour into other work areas and help improve other teams and the workplace as a whole.
+A high-performing team can make or break your business; members can collaborate to tackle problems more efficiently and enhance productivity and creativity.
+This superior team performance can pour into other work areas, improving other workgroups and the workplace as a whole.

 What Are High-Performing Teams?